 Welcome to Part 2 of my series on stress.
 The goal of this segment is to discuss three types of stress: Acute stress, episodic acute stress and chronic stress.
-First responders can, and often do, experience all three.
-Stress can impact firefighter situational awareness and, equally concerning, stress can have devastating long-term impacts.
+Anyone on an emergency scene can, and often do, experience all three.
+Stress can impact situational awareness and, equally concerning, stress can have devastating long-term impacts.

 As I was doing my research for this segment, I had more than my share of flashbacks from my thirty years on the line.
 Responders are aware of the stresses that come from doing this job.
 Crawl into a burning building and you’re going to feel stress.
 Deal with a traumatized human body (especially a child) and you’re going to experience stress.
 Ride in a vehicle in heavy traffic during an emergency response and you’re going to feel stress.